-Buying a new PC?
+Buying a new computer?
 You have more operating system choices than ever.
-Windows is still popular, but Macs are now surprisingly affordable compared to higher-end Windows PCs.
-Google also offers Chromebooks that are simple and cheap, and Linux laptops are an option, too.
+Windows is still popular, but some Macs are now surprisingly affordable.
+Google offers Chromebooks that are simple and cheap, and Linux laptops are an option, too.
 You could even use an Android tablet or iPad with a keyboard as a laptop replacement.

 But which should you choose when it’s time to buy a new computer?
 We’ll give you an overview of all your choices, along with their advantages and disadvantages.
-Here’s a spoiler: There’s no one best option for everyone.
+Minor spoiler: There’s no one best option for everyone.

 You probably know all about Windows.
 It’s the most popular desktop and laptop operating system in the world and offers the widest compatibility with existing software and hardware.
 Windows PCs range from laptops that cost only a few hundred dollars — often with questionable build quality — all the way up to expensive high-end gaming PCs.

 If you’re comfortable with Windows, it’s an obvious option.
 Windows 10 is far better than the maligned Windows 8.
 And since Windows 10 is always evolving, new versions add fresh tools and enhance the OS at no cost.
 If you hate Windows 10, you can still use Windows 8.1 or find a copy of Windows 7.

 Windows PCs have excellent compatibility with all the software you want to run.
 Consumer desktop software, internal business apps, and PC games are all standard and supported on Windows.
 They’re available at a wide variety of price ranges to suit all budgets.
 You’re probably already familiar with the Windows desktop environment, which is a plus.